vippsas/vipps-woocommerce/readme.txt

 == Description ==

-*Official Vipps payment plugin for WooCommerce.
-More than 4 million Norwegians use Vipps, more than 400 000 use Vipps on a daily basis.
-Give them an easy, fast and familiar shopping experience.*
+*Official Vipps MobilePay payment plugin for WooCommerce.
+Let your Norwegian, Danish, and Finnish customers pay with Vipps and MobilePay for an easy, fast, and familiar shopping experience*

+Vipps is used by more than 77 % of Norway's population (4.2 million users).

+MobilePay is used by more than 75 % of Denmark's population (4.4 million users), and more than 36 % of Finland's population (2 million users).

+Vipps and MobilePay are payment methods offered by Vipps MobilePay.

+When you enable this plugin, you will choose between offering either Vipps or MobilePay as a payment method for your customers - hence "Vipps/MobilePay" going forward.

-This is the official Vipps plugin for Vipps Checkout, Vipps ePayments (*Vipps Nettbetaling*) and Vipps Express Checkout (*Vipps Hurtigkasse*).
-Increase your conversion rate by  letting your customers choose Vipps directly in the checkout or even do an Express Checkout from the cart.
+This is the official plugin for Vipps/MobilePay Checkout, Vipps/MobilePay ePayments (*Vipps Nettbetaling*), and Vipps Express Checkout (*Vipps Hurtigkasse*).
+Increase your conversion rate by letting your customers choose Vipps/MobilePay directly in the checkout or even do an Express Checkout (Vipps only) from the cart or a product page directly.

 You can also do important back office tasks such as capture and refund directly from WooCommerce.
 Easy for your customer and easy for you.

 Read [information from Vipps](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/woocommerce/) about the plugin.

-=== Vipps Checkout ===
+=== Vipps/MobilePay Checkout ===
-With Vipps Checkout enabled in the plugin, you will get a complete checkout in your webshop, designed by Vipps.
-It contains regular Vipps payments, a card payment option for those that can't or won't use Vipps as well as the ability to get the shipping address of the customer in an easy way.
+With Vipps/MobilePay Checkout enabled in the plugin, you will get a complete checkout in your webshop, designed by Vipps MobilePay.
+It contains regular Vipps/MobilePay payments, a card payment option for those that can't or won't use Vipps/MobilePay, as well as the ability to get the shipping address of the customer in an easy way.
 Read more about [Vipps Checkout here](https://vipps.no/checkout)

-=== Vipps ePayment ===
+=== Vipps/MobilePay ePayment ===
-When you enable this plugin, your customers will be able to choose Vipps as a payment method in the checkout.
+When you enable this plugin, your customers will be able to choose Vipps/MobilePay as a payment method in the checkout.
 There is no need to go via a third party payment method.
-If your customer choose Vipps, she fills in her name and address and is then asked to enter her phone number in the Vipps dialogue.
-Then she confirms the payment in the Vipps app.
-Customer info like name and address is sent to the store from Vipps.
+If your customer choose Vipps/MobilePay, they fill in their name and address and is then asked to enter their phone number in the Vipps/MobilePay dialogue.
+They then confirms the payment in the Vipps/MobilePay app.
+Customer info like name and address is sent to the store from Vipps MobilePay.

 === Vipps Express Checkout ===
 When you enable Express Checkout, your customers can choose between the regular checkout or to go directly to Vipps.
 If they choose Vipps, they just submit their phone number, and the rest of the checkout is done in the Vipps app.